 The Head of School, and three or four other teachers and aids, provide supervision and consistency.
 Recess begins with a short, whole-group discussion focused on playground behavior or school concerns.

 - be honest about being “out”

-- that being honest about being “out”, and playing by the rules, makes games much more fun
+- playing by the rules makes games more fun for everyone

-- what to do if something happens to you that you don’t like
+- speak up if something happens to you that you don’t like

-- to tell someone directly if their behavior toward you is a problem, and immediately get adult help if the behavior doesn’t change—don’t wait and just hope things will get better
+- get adult help if trying to solve a problem on your own doesn’t work—don’t wait and just hope things will get better

 On rainy days, we spread throughout the school for quiet and active play such as Legos, drawing, reading, crafts, board games, construction blocks, and so much more.
 See the presentation by Tilden’s 2018-19 5th grade class on their rainy day recess research!